19hours/sg-statutes/Acts/Legal Profession Act.md

 (c) undertakes not to practise in any Singapore law practice while his practising certificate remains in force.

-[19/2008 wef 15/10/2008]

-(2) Where an order under subsection (1) has been made against a solicitor by reason only of any such circumstances as are mentioned in section 25A(1)(c), (d), (e), (f), (g) or (h), the solicitor may, upon proof of a change in the circumstances or for other good cause, apply to a Judge by summons for a reconsideration of the matter.
+(2) Where an order under subsection (1) has been made against a solicitor by reason only of any such circumstances as are mentioned in section 25A(1)(c), (d), (e), (f), (fa), (g) or (h), the solicitor may, upon proof of a change in the circumstances or for any good cause, apply to a Judge by summons for a reconsideration of the matter.

 [19/2008 wef 01/12/2008]